 The Company has suffered recurring losses from operations and currently has a working capital deficit.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-The Company plans to generate profits by reducing overhead costs and reworking its existing oil or gas wells, as needed, funding permitting.
+The Company plans to generate profits by reducing overhead costs and reworking its existing oil or gas wells, funding permitting.
 The Company may need to raise funds through either the sale of its securities, issuance of corporate bonds, joint venture agreements and/or bank financing to accomplish its goals.

 If additional financing is not available when needed, we may need to cease operations.
 The Company may not be successful in raising the capital needed to drill and/or rework existing oil wells.
 Any additional wells that the Company may drill may be non-productive.
-Management believes that actions presently being taken to secure additional funding for the reworking of its existing assets will provide the opportunity for the Company to continue as a going concern.
 Since the Company has an oil producing asset, its goal is to increase the production rate by optimizing its current infrastructure.
 The accompanying financial statements have been prepared assuming the Company will continue as a going concern; no adjustments to the financial statements have been made to account for this uncertainty.